NicoEsgeb/RoadToBlockchain/Project1_CreationOfBlockchain_Python/Project1_NOTES.md

         a-Current list of transactions

         b-timestamp

         c-Reference to the previous block in the chain (This is what makes the chain a CHAIN)

+4-METHOD C: Hash Blocks:

+    /This metho Takes one block as an input and return a hash(Unique Number)

+5-METHOD D: Validate the Chain:

+    /This method will check the integrity of the entire block /How does it work?
+It goes to each block and it makes sure that the reference of the previous Block matches the hash of that block.
+If this references doesn't match, we know that the blockchain has been tampered.